 Discussions surrounding the effects of currency appreciation/depreciation on economic activity usually focus on the changes in the 'real' rather than the 'nominal' exchange rate.
 The real exchange rate (RER) has two main strands following from the purchasing power parity (PPP) and trade theory definitions.
 According to the PPP theory, exchange rate movements are determined by the difference between the domestic and foreign rates of inflation.
 When domestic inflation relative to changes in foreign prices rises, the exchange rate will appreciate, and vice versa.
-Thus, the RER is defined as the ratio of foreign prices ( $P_f$ ) to domestic prices ( $P_d$ ) adjusted for the nominal exchange rate (local currency per unit of foreign currency) (E), that is, $ERR^ = E(P_f/P_d)$ , where $ERR^$ is the $ERR^$ is the $ERR^$ in the $ERR^$ is the $ERR^$ in the $ERR^$ is the $ERR^$ in the $ERR^$ in the $ERR^$ is the $ERR^$ in the $ERR^$ in the $ERR^$ is the $ERR^$ in the $ERR^$ in the $ERR^$ in the $ERR^$ in the $ERR^$ is the $ERR^$ in the $ERR^$ in the $ERR^$ in the $ERR^$ in the $ERR^$ is the $ERR^$ in the $ERR^$
+Thus, the RER is defined as the ratio of foreign prices (P_f) to domestic prices (P_d) adjusted for the nominal exchange rate (local currency per unit of foreign currency) (E), that is, RER^{} = E(P_f/P_d), where RER^{} is the PPP RER.10 On the other

-&lt;sup>10 Often the nominal exchange rate used to illustrate the PPP theory, which has two variants.
+10 Often the nominal exchange rate used to illustrate the PPP theory, which has two variants.
 The strong or absolute hypothesis postulates that the exchange rate between two countries should equal the ratio of the price levels in these countries.
-If R is the nominal exchange rate, $P_d$ and $P_f$ are the price levels in the home and foreign country respectively, the strong version of PPP can simply be written as: $R = P_f/P_d$ .
-On the other hand, hand, the trade theory definition is derived from the dependent economy type model (e.g., Salter-Swan model), where RER is defined as the ratio of price of tradables ( $P_T$ ) to non-tradables ( $P{NT}$ ), or, $RER = (P_T/P{NT})$ .
+If R is the nominal exchange rate, P_d and P_f are the price levels in the home and foreign country respectively, the strong version of PPP can simply be written as: $R=P_f/P_d$.
+On the other hand, hand, the trade theory definition is derived from the dependent economy type model (e.g., Salter-Swan model), where RER is defined as the ratio of price of tradables (P_T) to non-tradables (P{NT}), or, $RER = (P_T/P{NT})$.
 A fall in RER, or a real appreciation, indicates an increase in the domestic cost of producing tradables reflecting the worsening of a country's competitiveness.
 Conversely, an increase in RER, or a real depreciation, represents an improvement in a country's international competitiveness.

 Recent empirical studies, however, have most frequently used the trade theory definition of RER.
-This is because although both $RER^$ and RER provide indices of competitiveness, the latter also gives information on the domestic incentive structure and the consequent resource allocation between tradable and non-tradable sectors.
-The other important reason for wider acceptance of the trade theory definition is that developing countries are likely to fit the Salter-Swan model quite well since these countries have a significant number of non-traded goods and they are typically 'small' countries that can hardly affect the world price of the traded goods.
-Following Edwards (1989), it has now become a standard practice to use the world price of tradables ( $P_T^f$ ) as a proxy for $P_T$ , and domestic price of non-tradables ( $P{NT}^f$ ) for $P{NT}$ .
+This is because although both RER^{} and RER provide indices of competitiveness, the latter also gives information on the domestic incentive structure and the consequent resource allocation between tradable and non-tradable sectors.
+The other important reason for wider acceptance of the trade theory definition is that developing countries are likely to fit the Salter-Swan model quite well since these countries have a significant number of non-traded goods and they are typically 'small' countries that can hardly affect the world price of the trade down (1989), it has now become a standard practice to use the world price of tradables (P{T}^{f}) as a proxy for P{T} , and domestic price of non-tradables (P{NT}^{d}) for P{NT} .
 Therefore, the operational definition of RER can be represented as:

-$$RER = E \left[ \frac{P_T^f}{P{NT}^d} \right] \tag{1}$$
+$$RER = E\left[\frac{P_T^f}{P{NT}^d}\right] \tag{1}$$